perfectsense/brightspot-cms/docs/getting-started/install/backend-manual.rst

    | *port* is the port number that you specified in context.xml.
    | *contextPath* reflects the name of the WAR file, for example: ``http://localhost:8080/bsPlatform/cms``.

 \

-.. note:: If the name of your WAR file is ROOT.war, then the do not specify a context path, for example ``http://localhost:8080/cms``.
+.. note:: If the name of your WAR file is ROOT.war, then do not specify a context path, for example ``http://localhost:8080/cms``.

 The Brightspot login page appears.
 This is the default landing page.